 For this reason, psychotherapy, particularly therapy that can work to a greater depth, can help people to get in touch with the roots, origins and causes of the obsessional issues and may prove more helpful.

-I have twenty years of experience of working with people who are trying to come to terms with obsessional problems and addiction.
+I have twenty years of experience of working with people who are trying to come to terms with intrusive thoughts and obsessional problems.

 Having the chance to speak in a confidential setting may be crucial to coming to terms with these problems.
-This may be the beginning of giving yourself a chance to change the hold the obsessional problem has over you.
+This may be the beginning of giving yourself a chance to change the hold that intrusive thinking and obsessive problems have over you.